Teskedsgubben/MiroSimulint/README.md

     Download Git from:
     https://git-scm.com/downloads

-    Run
+    Run Git Bash

-    git clone "this repo"
+    type: git clone "link to this repo"

 2) Install Anaconda:
     This is built using anaconda version 2019.10